 Probably the most common is the so-called “state pension”.
 This is paid to pensioners by governments that are committed to providing social security to their citizens.
 Workers receive state pensions when they reach the age of retirement, or if they become disabled and can no longer work.
 Normally, the citizen has contributed with payments during their working life to qualify for this benefit.
 Those are “state pensions”.

 Another common form of pensions is the so-called “employment-based pensions”.
 Employment-based pensions are retirement plans that usually require both the employer and employee to contribute money to a fund during their employment in order to receive defined benefits upon retirement.
 Those are “employment-based pensions”.

 The employment-based pension can be based on a so-called “Defined Contribution Plan”.
-This is a pension plan where employers set aside a certain proportion of a worker's earnings in an investment account, and the worker receives this savings and the investment earnings when they retire.
+This is a pension plan where employers set aside a certain proportion of a worker’s earnings in an investment account, and the worker receives the savings and the investment earnings when they retire.
 A defined-contribution plan.

 Okay friends, let’s take one more look at today’s vocabulary: